 Wolves are the main threat to racoon dogs.
 Some birds of prey such as golden eagles and goshawks will eat the racoon dog.
 In their introduced range the Eurasian lynx is occasionally a threat but these are now in such low numbers they are not really a threat.
 Foxes and badgers have been known to attack racoon dogs which enter their burrows.

 The racoon dog has been observed exhibiting nocturnal, crepuscular and diurnal.
-These differing patterns have been attributed to the amounts of small food animals in different areas must find.
+These differing patterns have been attributed to the amount of food available and its activity pattern across their highly variable range.

 When hunting for food the racoon dog is able to swim or dive.